jakecyr/simple-nodejs-server/README.md

 ### Middleware

-All request types support middleware functions.
-The last function must end the response.
+* All request types support middleware functions
+* The last function must end the response
+* All route handler functions are executed in the order they are specified

 Example:
 ```javascript
 function log(req, res, next) {
     console.log('LOG VISIT', req.url);